Flat Fee Processing: What is it?

 Flat Rate Fee

-Here at Fattmerchant, we charge a flat rate monthly membership in exchange for access to the direct cost of interchange, no hidden fees, and no contract.
+Here at Stax, we charge a flat-rate monthly membership in exchange for access to the direct cost of interchange, no hidden fees, and no contract.

-If you want to learn more about Fattmerchant and how we could be a fit for your business, fill out the form below!
+If you want to learn more about Stax and how we could be a fit for your business, request a quote below.